ddmms/mlip-testing/docs/source/user_guide/get_started.rst

 Installation
 ------------

-The latest stable release of ``ML-PEG``, including its dependencies, will soon be installable from PyPI by running:
+The latest stable release of ML-PEG, including its dependencies, will soon be installable from PyPI by running:

 .. code-block:: bash

     python3 -m pip install ml-peg

-To get all the latest changes, ``ML-PEG`` can also be installed from GitHub:
+To get all the latest changes, ML-PEG can also be installed from GitHub:

 .. code-block:: bash